leo-mazz/freshair/doc/instructions.md

 A playlist will need to have a title.
 You can add tracks to the playlist by specifying a track title, an artist, an album, and embed data.
 Remember to add the relevant tags to your playlist!
 The most recent playlist with the tag 'weekly music team playlist' will be displayed in TODO.
 Newly published playlists will be displayed in the 'Latest posts' section in the website.

-## Show recordings
-To access show recordings, you need to have a user account on the website.
-You can find recordings at studio.freshair.org.uk/recordings.
-You will need your username and password to authenticate.

 ## Other help
-If you need a new user account, a new role, or have any other query, you can get in touch with webmaster@freshair.org.uk.
+If you need revised roles  or have any other query, you can get in touch with webmaster@freshair.org.uk.

 ---------------------------------------------